J-An-dev/smart-door/README.md

             }
         }
         ```
+    - Start the stream processor just created:
+        ```
+        aws rekognition start-stream-processor --name RekognitionBridge --region us-east-1
+        ```
     - The records output from KDS1 trigger a Lambda function (`LF1`).
 In `LF1`, only the record with the face detected would send a message to an SQS queue (`Faces`) that includes the detailed face info.
     - The SQS queue `Faces` triggers another Lambda function (`LF2`). `LF2` would handle the following workflow regarding if the vissitor is a known person or unknown.
         - For every known face detected by Rekognition, send an SMS message  to the visitor using the phone number recorded in the table `visitors`.
-The text message should include a One-Time Passcode (OTP) that the visitor can use to open the virtual door (and store that OTP in the table `passcodes` giving 5 minutes expiration) and a web link for the authentication webpage (`WP2`).
+The text message should include a 6-digit One-Time Passcode (OTP) that the visitor can use to open the virtual door (and store that OTP in the table `passcodes` giving 5 minutes expiration) and a web link for the authentication webpage (`WP2`).
 The workflow above could be implemented with another Lambda function (`LF3`) and triggered by an API Gateway.
         - For every unknown face detected by Rekogniton, send an SMS to the owner that should include a web link to the visitor-control webpage (`WP1`) to approve the access for the visitor.
             - In the visiotr-control webpage, the visitor's face image captured earlier would display and the owner can reference that image for the permission consideration.
 If the owner decides to approve the access permission for that visitor, then the owner should input & submit the visitor's name and phone number via a web form.
             - Submitting this form should create a new record in the `visitors` table (​DB2​), indexed by the faceId identified by Rekognition.
 This workflow could be implemented with another Lambda function (`LF4`) and triggered by an API Gateway.